robotpilot/turtlebot3_wiki/docs/source/hardware.rst

 Part List
 ---------

-The TurtleBot3 has two different models: the ``Burger`` and the ``Waffle``.
+TurtleBot3 has two different models: ``Burger`` and ``Waffle``.
 The following list shows their components.
 The big differences between two models are the Motor, the SBC(Single Board Computer) and the Sensors.

 +---------------+--------------------------------+--------+---------+
 | The number of the parts of each model          | Burger | Waffle  |